apiel/zicBox/NOTE.md

      - add lfo on time ratio

 - INFO could sequencer use track...?
-- TODO make sequencer being to have multiple target
+- TODO make sequencer being able to have multiple target

 - INFO IPC in order to have a main thread that is running all the time, even if the rest crash... https://en.wikipedia.org/wiki/Inter-process_communication